Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Numerical Experiments

 Next, we compare the out-of-sample performance of the different controllers across the full range of correlation parameters $\rho \in [-1, \,1]$.
 For each value of $\rho$, we calculate the optimal radius for each distributionally robust controller over the range $r \in [10^{-4}, \, 10^{4}]$.
-Figures \ref{fig:Ecost_vs_rho} and \ref{fig:Eregret_vs_rho} report the expected cost and ex-ante regret\footnote{The \emph{ex-ante regret} of a controller is defined as the difference between its expected cost under the ground-truth distribution and the expected cost achieved by the \textsc{Opt-Causal} controller, which knows the ground-truth distribution.} of the resulting controllers as a function of $\rho$ (averaged over 200 trials).
-As seen in Figure \ref{fig:Ecost_vs_rho}, the expected cost of all controllers increases with the disturbance correlation parameter $\rho$ before tapering off slightly at very high correlation levels.
+Figures \ref{fig:Ecost_vs_rho}-\ref{fig:Eregret_expost_vs_rho} report the expected cost, ex-ante regret,\footnote{The \emph{ex-ante regret} of a controller is defined as the difference between its expected cost under the ground-truth distribution and the expected cost achieved by the \textsc{Opt-Causal} controller, which knows the ground-truth distribution.} and expected ex-post regret of the resulting controllers as a function of $\rho$ (averaged over 200 trials).
+As seen in Figure \ref{fig:Ecost_vs_rho}, the expected cost of all controllers increases with the correlation parameter $\rho$ before tapering off slightly at very high correlation levels.
 As $\rho$ increases, disturbances are more likely to accumulate over time, increasing the control effort required for disturbance rejection.
-However, as $\rho \rightarrow 1$, the disturbance process becomes more predictable, yielding a small reduction in expected cost.
-For the ``least-favorable'' values of $\rho$, the \textsc{Wass-Cost} controller performs best, achieving the lowest out-of-sample expected cost.
-This advantage, however, is confined to a narrow band of high-correlation parameters.
-Outside that region, the regret-minimizing controllers perform substantially better.
-Among these, the \textsc{Spec-Regret} and \textsc{Frob-Regret} controllers proposed in this paper achieve the best robustness-performance tradeoff across the family of distributions considered, delivering consistently low ex-ante regret while avoiding the over-conservatism exhibited by \textsc{Wass-Cost}, as shown in Figure~\ref{fig:Eregret_vs_rho}.
+However, as $\rho \rightarrow 1$, the disturbance process becomes more predictable, yielding a small reduction in expected cost for $\rho$ close to one.
+When $\rho=\pm1$, the disturbance sequence $\{w_t\}_{t=0}^{T-1}$ is completely determined by the initial state $w_{-1}=x_0$.
+As a result, the full disturbance trajectory is known from the outset, and every controller achieves zero ex-post regret.
+For the ``least-favorable'' values of $\rho$, the \textsc{Wass-Cost} controller performs best, achieving the lowest out-of-sample expected cost over a narrow band of high-correlation parameters.
+Outside that region, however, the regret-minimizing controllers perform substantially better.
+Among these, the \textsc{Spec-Regret} and \textsc{Frob-Regret} controllers achieve the best robustness-performance tradeoff across the family of distributions considered, delivering consistently low regret while avoiding the over-conservatism exhibited by \textsc{Wass-Cost}, as shown in Figures~\ref{fig:Eregret_exante_vs_rho}-\ref{fig:Eregret_expost_vs_rho}.